ministryofjustice/analytics-platform-ops/README.md

 ## Secrets and git-crypt

 Terraform `terraform.tfvars` files contain sensitive information, so are encrypted using `git-crypt`.
 To work with this repository you must ask a repo member or admin to add your GPG key.
+You can use the instructions here, but change the repo name: https://github.com/ministryofjustice/analytics-platform-config/blob/master/README.md#git-crypt

 ## Kubernetes resource management